Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: Introduction

-Let $D$ be a central division $F$-algebra of degree $d$.
-Once again, the criterion for distinction involves a local obstruction.
-We say that an irreducible, cuspidal, automorphic representation $\pi$ of $G_D(2m,\A)$ is $G_D(m)\times G_D(m)$-compatible if its local component $\pi_v$ is $G_D(m,F_v)\times G_D(m,F_v)$-compatible in the sense of Definition \ref{def compatible} for every place $v$ of $F$.
-If $d$ is odd, by Lemma \ref{lem compatible}, $\pi$ is automatically $H$-compatible whenever $\JL(\pi)$ is cuspidal. \begin{theorem} Let $\pi$ be an irreducible, cuspidal automorphic representation of $G_D(2m,\A)=\GL_{2m}(D_\A)$ such that $\JL(\pi)$ is also cuspidal.
-Then the following are equivalent: \begin{enumerate} \item $\pi$ is $G_D(m)\times G_D(m)$-distinguished; \item $\pi$ is locally $G_D(m)\times G_D(m)$-distinguished and $G_D(m)\times G_D(m)$-compatible\footnote{the compatibility condition is required only if $d$ is even}, and the exterior square $L$-function $L(s,\JL(\pi),\wedge^2)$ has a pole at $s=1$. \end{enumerate} Furthermore, if these equivalent conditions hold then the irreducible, cuspidal, automorphic representation $\JL(\pi)$ of $\GL_{2dm}(\A)$ is $\GL_{dm}(\A)\times \GL_{dm}(\A)$-distinguished and the pole of $L(s,\JL(\pi),\wedge^2)$ at $s=1$ is simple. \end{theorem} The last implication of the theorem solves \cite[Conjecture 1.1]{MR3299843}.
 In the case $d=1$, it is well-known that for an irreducible, cuspidal representation $\pi$ of $\GL_{2m}(\A)$ the following conditions are equivalent: \begin{enumerate} \item $\pi$ is $\GL_m(\A)\times\GL_m(\A)$-distinguished; \item $L(\frac12,\pi)\ne 0$ and $L(s,\pi,\wedge^2)$ has a pole at $s=1$ \end{enumerate} and when these conditions are satisfied the pole is simple.
 This is a consequence of the work of Friedberg and Jacquet \cite{MR1241129}.
 Alternatively, see \cite[Theorem 4.7]{MR3372874} for a more direct approach.